WinbertZhang/personal-website/README.md

 # My Portfolio

-My personal portfolio website with an about me, experienes, and personal projects!
+My personal portfolio website with an about me, my experiences, and my personal projects!
 Feel free to check out how I designed the site using Next.js and Tailwind CSS.

 ## Table of Contents